Student Loan Information for High School Students

 Federal Student Loans

 Federal student loans are funded by the federal government.
 Interest rates are fixed (and comparatively fair) and are set annually by Congress every July.
-Also available in many cases are income-driven repayment plans and deferment or forbearance options in the case of life changes such as sudden loss of a job or other roadblocks to repayment.
+Federal student loans also come with protections like income-driven repayment plans and deferment or forbearance options in the case of life changes, such as sudden loss of a job or other roadblocks to repayment.

 The following are the federal student loan options offered:

-• Direct Subsidized Loans: available to eligible undergraduates with a proven financial need.
-The government subsidizes the interest that accrues on these loans while the student borrower is enrolled in school at least half-time and during the loans grace period (more information on the grace period below) and other qualifying periods of deferment.
+• Direct Subsidized Loans These are available to eligible undergraduates with a proven financial need.
+The government subsidizes (meaning it pays for) the interest that accrues on these loans while the student borrower is enrolled in school at least half-time and during the loan’s grace period (more on that below), and other qualifying periods of deferment.

-• Direct Unsubsidized Loans: available to eligible undergraduates and graduate students regardless of financial needs.
+• Direct Unsubsidized Loans These are available to eligible undergraduates and graduate students regardless of financial need.
 Student borrowers are responsible for paying all of the accrued interest on unsubsidized student loans.

-• Direct PLUS Loans: available to eligible parents of undergraduate students and to graduate or professional students.
+• Direct PLUS Loans These are available to eligible parents of undergraduate students and to graduate or professional students.
+They are not subsidized by the government.

 Private Student Loans

-Private student loans are issued by non-government institutions; for instance, banks, credit unions, and other lenders.
+Private student loans are issued by non-government institutions, such as banks, credit unions, and online lenders.
 The requirements for applying for these types of loans may be more stringent.

 How to Apply for a Student Loan